Academy Awards: Rules

 For example, the 2009 Best Picture winner, The Hurt Locker, was originally first released in 2008, but did not qualify for the 2008 awards, as it did not play its Oscar-qualifying run in Los Angeles until mid-2009, thus qualifying for the 2009 awards.
-Foreign films must include English subtitles, and each country can submit only one film for consideration in the International Feature Film category per year.
+Foreign films must include English subtitles.
+Each country can submit only one film for consideration in the International Feature Film category per year.